-We’re proposing to transfer the administration of our personal investing business to Fidelity
+We’re transferring the administration of our personal investing business to Fidelity.

 Legal & General is proposing to transfer the administration of its personal investing business to Financial Administration Services Limited (Fidelity).

 Note: Our Self-Invested Personal Pension (SIPP) and workplace savings pension schemes are not transferring to Fidelity.
 If you hold one of these investments, they are not affected by this transfer.

 The investments we are proposing to transfer are listed below: